Cover: Overwater bungalows in Bora Bora

 Frequented by celebrities from around the world – there’s a list of previous famous diners at the entrance that includes Pierce Brosnan, Diana Ross, Buzz Aldrin, Goldie Hawn, Kurt Russell, Billy Idol, Raquel Welch, Kareem Abdul-Jabbar and hundreds more – Bloody Mary’s is an experience as much as it is a restaurant.

-Fresh seafood and creative cocktails are the speciality, while dining on sand floors under a thatched roof in paradise is the attraction.
+Fresh seafood and creative cocktails are the specialties, while dining on sand floors under a thatched roof in paradise is the attraction.

 Shop for Tahitian black pearls